swan-cern/jupyter-extensions/SwanDask/README.md

 pip install swandask
 ```

-If being served under an LCG release, install the package without any dependency except Jupyter and `jupyter-server-proxy`.
+~~If being served under an LCG release, install the package without any dependency except Jupyter and `jupyter-server-proxy`.~~ Installing without dependencies doesn't create the entry points.
+So the extension no longer depends on `dask-labextension` but this needs to be present.
+It also requires, and installs, tornado and `jupyter-server-proxy`.

 This extension needs to be installed *after* its dependency `dask-labextension` in order to disable the server extension automatically.
 Otherwise, just disable it manually.